 Course Selection

-In keeping with The York School commitment to developing well-rounded students, the following courses are compulsory until the end of Grade 10: English, a modern language, a humanities subject, science, mathematics, physical and health education, as well as drama, art or music.
+In keeping with The York School commitment to developing well-rounded students, the following courses are compulsory until the end of Grade 10: English, a language acquisition subject, a humanities subject, science, mathematics, physical and health education, as well as drama, art or music.

 Grade 9

-Students in Grade 9 will study 9 subjects, with one option:
+Students in Grade 9 will study nine subjects, with one option:

 • Civics (0.5 credit)